SDCG69/SDCG-V10/content/handbook/or-cun.md

 ## 3. Pancake & Vortex

-These two techniques are incredibly easy to perform and as I said earlier, will be responsible for the most powerful orgasms you can give her when eating out her pussy.
+These two techniques are incredibly easy to perform and will be responsible for the most powerful orgasms you can give her when eating out her pussy.
 They are the:

 1. The Pancake
 2. The Vortex.